|

 William

-first cousin twice removed (daughter of her great-grandmother's
+first cousin twice removed lost her husband,

 William